Information on Pottery Classes

 My studio is located at 7800 Susquehanna St. in Wilkinsburg—a beautifully renovated 5-story warehouse that serves as “a hub for manufacturing, makers, [and] small businesses.”
 My studio is on the second floor, Suite 206 (across from Radiant Hall and Jowdy Studio, to name just a few of our awesome neighbors!)

 I currently share the space with one other potter, who’s graciously agreed to accommodate this new evolution.
-There is ample room for a cluster of 8 - 12 wheels, work tables for hand-building and decorating, plus a designated area for glazing and firing.
-Shelving, tables, and clay storage will line the perimeter.
-There is a large industrial sink at one end, where I’ll set up a cleaning station with reclaim buckets.
+There’s ample room for a cluster of 8 - 10 wheels, work tables for hand-building and decorating, plus a designated area for glazing and firing.
+There is a large industrial sink at one end, where I’ll set up a cleaning station and reclaim bucket.

 * Accessibility: There is a ramp leading from a spacious, newly-renovated parking lot to the main entrance, with an elevator and stairs just inside.
 Communal gendered bathrooms are located on each floor of the building.